-8 Transformer and Line Loss Compensation Factors
+8 Transformer, Line Loss, and Series Reactor Compensation Factors

 8.1 Introduction

-(1) Transformer and line loss compensation refers to the practice of metering electrical energy delivered at a high-voltage billing point using metering equipment connected on the low-voltage side of the delivery point.
-The metering equipment is provided with a means of correction that adds to, or subtracts from, the actual active and reactive metered values in proportion to losses that are occurring in the transformer and lines.
+(1) Transformer, line loss, and series reactor compensation refers to the practice of metering electrical energy delivered at a high-voltage billing point using metering equipment connected on the low-voltage side of the delivery point.
+The metering equipment is provided with a means of correction that adds to, or subtracts from, the actual active and reactive metered values in proportion to losses that are occurring in the transformer, lines, and series reactors.

 (2) ERCOT approval is required for loss compensation performed in the Data Aggregation System (DAS).
 For a specific site, where a Transmission and/or Distribution Service Provider (TDSP) is requesting ERCOT to perform loss compensation in DAS, the TDSP shall submit to ERCOT, for approval, a single percent loss correction value and supporting documentation verifying such value.
 Such loss compensation percentage values and supporting documentation shall be resubmitted to ERCOT on an annual basis or upon circuit parameter changes.